lorforlinux/docs.beagleboard.io/boards/beagley/ai/demos/beagley-ai-using-imx219-csi-cameras.rst

-.. _beagley-ai-rtc:
+.. _beagley-ai-using-imx219-csi-cameras:

+Using IMX219 CSI Cameras
+############################

 .. note:: This page is a work in progress.
 Further drive testing and images will be added soon

-Using IMX219 CSI Cameras
-############################

 To enable an IMX219 CSI camera, modify the following file: `/boot/firmware/extlinux/extlinux.conf`